The Team

 EucXylo thrives on formal and informal collaborations with our network of local and international Partners, and frequently provide input to students from other groups in an unofficial capacity.

-Mr. Keegan Hull (M.Eng. candidate)
+Mr Keegan Hull (M.Eng. candidate)

 Keegan was born in Johannesburg before moving to Gqeberha/Port Elizabeth just before his primary schooling began.
 It was here that he started enjoying deconstructing computers and other electronics to figure out why and how they work.
 He started programming in high school, and this led to his love of technology; he decided to pursue a degree in Electronic Engineering.
 At Stellenbosch University, he was given the space to venture into the different realms of electronics before stumbling onto the worlds of IoT (Internet of Things) and automation.
 From here, he has been deeply interested in how to make devices “speak” to one another and how this can be used to autonomously control electronics with less human intervention.
-This was the topic of his M.Eng. research under the supervision of Prof. Thinus Booysen.
+This will be the topic of his M.Eng. research for the next two years, under the supervision of Prof. Thinus Booysen.

-Mr. Tiza Ignatius Mfuni (M.Sc.)
+Mr Tiza Ignatius Mfuni (M.Sc.)

 Learn more about Tiza’s work here.

 Tiza Ignatius Mfuni was born and raised in Lusaka, Zambia.
 He holds a Bachelor of Engineering in Geomatics from the University of Zambia and is currently a researcher at the Center for International Forestry Research’s (CIFOR) Sustainable Landscapes and Livelihoods portfolio based in Zambia.
 A lot of Tiza’s undergraduate thesis and early work focused on applying GIS/Remote sensing techniques in estimating and projecting land use land cover changes over time as part of highly interdisciplinary research projects on topics such as forest economics, sustainable governance of forests and the role of forests in human well-being.
 His exposure at has CIFOR cultivated in him an interest in the effects of climate change on forests and livelihoods.
 As a result, Tiza’s research interests are in modeling and predicting climate- and livelihood-driven changes in landscape elements and processes in the sub-tropics.
-This is what motivated him to pursue an M.Sc. in Forestry and Wood Sciences at Stellenbosch University and to join the EucXylo team.
+This is what motivated him to pursue an M.Sc. in Forestry and Wood Sciences at Stellenbosch and join the EucXylo team.

-Ms. Fezile Mhlabane (AIMS M.Sc.)
+Ms Fezile Mhlabane (AIMS M.Sc.)

-Fezile was supervised by Prof. Nick Hale and Dr. Andie de Villiers at Applied Mathematics under the auspices of a structured M.Sc. program done in conjunction with the African Institute of Mathemetical Sciences (AIMS), South African branch.
+Fezile was supervised by Prof. Nick Hale and Dr Andie de Villiers at Applied Mathematics under the auspices of a structured M.Sc. program done in conjunction with the African Institute of Mathemetical Sciences (AIMS), South African branch.

-Ms. Alta Saunders (Ph.D.)
+Mrs Alta Saunders (Ph.D.)

 Learn more about Alta’s work here.

-Ms. Gabi Sibiya (M.Sc.)
+Ms Gabi Sibiya (M.Sc.)

 Gabi was born and raised in a small town called Amsterdam which is located in the Mpumalanga Province of South Africa.
 Her M.Sc. project involved using the process based model called CABALA (an acronym for CArbon BAlance), originally developed by Dr. Michael Battaglia (CSIRO, Australia) to provide silvicultural decision support for Eucaluptus globulus plantations.
 The main objectives for her project were to (1) parameterize CABALA for Eucalyptus grandis x urophylla hybrids in South Africa and (2) test how CABALA performs in the Southern African environment through comparing the results produced by CABALA with empirical field data.